ibm-cloud-docs/Cloudant/offerings/bluemix.md

 {: #plans-and-provisioning}

 You can select which plan to use when you
 [provision your {{site.data.keyword.cloudant_short_notm}} service instance](#provisioning-a-cloudant-nosql-db-instance-on-ibm-cloud).
-The available plans include Lite, Standard, and Standard on Transaction Engine.
+The available plans include Lite and Standard.
 When you select a plan, Capacity displays, and the Cost estimator shows the monthly charge for the selected plan.
 By default, the [Lite plan](#lite-plan) is selected.

 ### Lite plan
 {: #lite-plan}